 Interested in ranking first on Google without having to pay a single penny?
 Don’t break a sweat.
 Let SEO do the work.
 As it continues to evolve over the years, along with content-management systems such as Wordpress and Blogger, it’s now possible for anyone to create and publish optimized digital content and webpages poised to compete for the top spot on search engines.

 by Paul-Adrien Bourgue — Football fan, web practitioner, and digital junkie, Paul-Adrien Bourgue is a professional in finding the sweet spot between minimalism and elegance to save the world from user-hostile interface design.
-Born in Aix-en-Provence, France, he completed his undergraduate studies in Web Design before pursuing a Master in Digital Marketing at IE University.
+Born in Aix-en-Provence, France, he completed his undergraduate studies in Web Design before pursuing a Master in Digital Marketing & Analytics at IE University.
 Chat with him here.

 Google searches account for 81.5% of total searches online.
 But each search engine has its own algorithm, and optimizing your webpage for Google might not give you the same result such as on Yahoo or Bing.